Volunteering and Service Learning at Urban Roots

 How long is a shift?

-Generally 3 hours, although we recommend 2 hours for middle school students and 1-2 hours for elementary students,
+Generally 3 hours, although we recommend 2 hours for middle school students and 1-2 hours for elementary students.
+Shift lengths can be flexible depending on the needs of your group!

 What should I bring?